kristian-kiraly/NumberTextField/README.md

 ```

 There are parameters that allow you to set placeholder text and a flag if you'd like the field to start blank if the initial value is 0

+I highly recommend against using Floats, the behavior gets quite strange when Float precision starts rearing its ugly head.
+But it is available if it must be used